dataset-ninja/aerial-ship-detection/README.md

 # Ship Detection from Aerial Images

-Ship Detection from Aerial Images is a dataset for object detection tasks.
+Ship Detection from Aerial Images is a dataset for object detection task.